Cardiovascular Health

 Make a few changes at a time.
 You can bring about many positive effects when you practice health by design! 😊

-Diet - For maximum nutrition & digestive wellness
+Diet - for maximum nutrition and digestive wellness

 • Drink 7 -10 glasses of filtered or spring water.